[Ansible] Solution for "(libselinux-python) aren't installed!" for CentOS 6 Playbook

 - name:Check libeselinux-python

-In an environment where SELinux is disabled, it is not necessary as it will run without "libselinux-python".
+In an environment where SELinux is disabled, it is not necessary because it will run without "libselinux-python".

-First, I check the status and then put it in a variable for judgment.
+First, check the status and then enter it into the variable for judgment.

-Also, considering that yum cannot be used on CentOS 6 , we will check whether it has been installed using rpm from the shell module.
+Also, considering that yum cannot be used on CentOS 6 , we check whether the package has been installed using rpm from the Shell module.

-This is also saved in a variable for judgment.
+This is also saved in a variable for the purpose of judgment.

 - name: yum install libselinux-python

-Execute the SELinux status other than "disabled" and "libselinux-python" is not installed
+Run this command the SELinux status not "disabled" and "libselinux-python" is not installed

-Try installing with the yum module, and if it is installed or already installed, it is OK.
+Try installing it using the yum module, and if it says Installed or Already Installed, then it's OK

-If "yum" cannot be used and fails, continue with "ignore_errors: yes" , put the failure of the task in a variable for determination, and try to retrieve it directly from the repository in subsequent tasks.
+If "yum" cannot be used and fails, continue with "ignore_errors: yes" , but store the fact that the task failed in a variable for judgment, and attempt to retrieve directly from the repository in subsequent tasks.

 - name:Setup libselinux-python